howdoicomputer/crib/README.md

 ```

 When processing API responses, all `*_url` attributes are culled in to the link relations collection.
 Any `url` attribute becomes `.rels[:self]`.

+## Supported Ruby Versions
+**Crib** aims to support and is [tested against](https://travis-ci.org/rafalchmiel/crib) the following Ruby implementations:

+  - 2.2.0
+  - 2.1.5
+  - 2.0.0-p598
+  - 1.9.3-p551

+If something doesn't work on one of these Ruby versions, it's a bug. **Crib** may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed above.

+If you would like **Crib** to support another Ruby version, you may volunteer to be a maintainer.
+Being a maintainer entails making sure all tests run and pass on that implementation.
+When something breaks on your implementation, you will be responsible for providing patches in a timely fashion.
+If critical issues for a particular implementation exist at the time of a major release, support for that Ruby version may be dropped.

 ## Development
 If you want to hack on **Crib** locally, we try to make [bootstrapping the project](http://wynnnetherland.com/linked/2013012801/bootstrapping-consistency) as painless as possible.
 Just clone and run: